 But avoiding blue light from electronics is just as important.
 Sleep Doctor Michael J. Breus explains “after nights of blue-light exposure, participants were more tired during the day and experienced more negative moods.”

-Fresh Fact: Alen’s BreatheSmart purifiers have a convenient one-touch “Sleep Mode” that allows you to turn off display lighting with one-touch while keeping the unit running.
+Fresh Fact: Alen’s BreatheSmart purifiers have a convenient one-touch “Sleep Mode” that allows you to darken display lighting with one-touch while keeping the unit running.

 3. Find a comfortable climate